epam/edp-install/docs/user-guide/pipeline-framework.md

 |**Nexus(Job job, Platform platform, Script script)** - Class that describes the Nexus tool.| **Properties**:<br /><br /><br /><br />Script script - Object with type script, in most cases if class created from Jenkins pipelines it is "this".<br /><br />Platform platform - Object of a class Platform().<br /><br />Job job - Object of a class Job().<br /><br />String autouser - Username of an auto user in Nexus for integration with Jenkins.<br /><br />String credentialsId - Credential Id in Jenkins for Nexus.<br /><br />String host - Nexus host.<br /><br />String port - Nexus http(s) port.<br /><br />String repositoriesUrl - Base URL of repositories in Nexus.<br /><br />String restUrl - URL of Rest API.<br /><br />**Methods**:<br /><br />init(): set all the properties of Nexus object<br /><br />**Example**:<br /><br /> ` context.nexus = new Nexus(context.job, context.platform, this)` <br />`context.nexus.init()`|
 |**Sonar(Job job, Platform platform, Script script)** - Class that describes the Sonar tool.| **Properties**:<br /><br /><br /><br />Script script - Object with type script, in most cases if class created from Jenkins pipelines it is "this".<br /><br />Platform platform - Object of a class Platform().<br /><br />Job job - Object of a class Job().<br /><br />String route - External route of the sonar application.<br /><br />**Methods**:<br /><br />init(): set all the properties of Sonar object<br /><br />**Example**:<br /><br />  `context.sonar = new Sonar(context.job, context.platform, this)` <br />`context.sonar.init()`|

-### 1.2 Stages
+### Code Review Pipeline Stages

-Each EDP stage implementation has run method that is as input parameter required to pass a context map with different keys.
+Each EDP stage implementation has run method that is as input parameter required to pass the "Map" context with different keys.
 Some stages can implement the logic for several build tools and application types, some of them are specific.

 The Code Review pipeline includes the following default stages: **Checkout → Gerrit Checkout → Compile → Tests → Sonar**.

 !!! info
     To get the full description of every stage, please refer to the [EDP Stages Framework](#4-edp-stages-framework) section.

-### 1.3 How to Redefine or Extend the EDP Pipeline Stages Library
+### How to Redefine or Extend the EDP Pipeline Stages Library

 Inspect the points below to redefine or extend the EDP Pipeline Stages Library: